B4rb4ross4/UserBundle/README.md

 }
 ```

-Step 2: Configure the Bundle
+Step 3: Configure the Bundle your bundle inside your app.
 ----------------------------

 Add the routes to your `app/config/routing.yml`: